 There is still more to be done and our journey continues.

 Since 2009, Colgate has reduced its campus carbon footprint by over 40 percent through on-campus initiatives.
 Achieving carbon neutrality means that the University is committed to balancing its remaining on-campus carbon emissions by investing in off-campus carbon reduction projects (carbon offsets) so that its net carbon footprint is zero.
 Reducing the output of on-campus carbon emissions remains a top Colgate priority.

 Achieving carbon neutrality entailed three key approaches from the University:

-In 2011, Colgate published its Climate Action Plan, setting a goal to be carbon neutral by 2019 and prescriptive measures to help us get there.
-In 2017, Colgate published its Bicentennial Plan for a Sustainable and Carbon Neutral Campus with a goal of integrating sustainability throughout our institution and fostering a culture of sustainability.
+In 2011, Colgate published its first Climate Action Plan, setting a goal to be carbon neutral by 2019 and detailing prescriptive measures to help us get there.
+After several updates to our climate action plans, Colgate published the Third-Century Sustainability Plan in 2022 that furthers the goal of integrating sustainability throughout our institution and fostering a culture of sustainability.
 This plan is in conjunction with the university-wide Third-Century Plan.

 For over a decade, Colgate has been striving to reduce its direct output of greenhouse gases through the use of renewable energy and low-carbon fuels, increased recycling and composting, decreasing water and electricity consumption, green buildings, and much more.
 Through the execution of the Climate Action Plan and Bicentennial Plan, Colgate reduced its on-campus carbon emissions by about 40%.